 Anubias can grow without CO2 in a tank environment.
 But if you want your anubias to grow slightly faster you can introduce CO2 to your aquarium.

-Anubias do not need planted substrate.
-They live on rocks and driftwoods and absorb nutrition from the leaves and not their roots.
-This is because these plants are water column feeders and absorb nutrients directly from the water column of the tank.
+Anubias do not need substrate.
+They live mainly attached to rock or driftwood and absorb nutrition from the leaves and not their roots.
+This is because they are water column feeders and absorb nutrients directly from the water column of the tank.

 Planting & Placement

-Anubias plants are easy to grow, sturdy, and durable plants that can make any tank 10 times more beautiful.
+Anubias are easy-to-grow, sturdy, and durable plants that can make any tank 10 times more beautiful.
 You can place Anubias in the front or middle of your aquarium or even let them float in the water.

 When you leave them floating in the tank they will eventually find an object and anchor themselves to it.
-However, most aquarists use the smaller types of anubias to create dramatic effects like having leaves on driftwoods.
-It is also easy to make tiny bonsai plants using anubias and smaller driftwoods.
+However, most aquarists use the smaller types of anubias to create dramatic effects like having left on driftwood.
+It is also easy to make tiny bonsai plants using anubias and smaller driftwood.

-If you want to attach anubias to other objects you can use Super Glue Gel.
+You can attach anubias to any objects in your aquarium using Super Glue Gel.
 A tiny amount of Super glue gel is enough to attach anubias to something.
 The gel will quickly harden once it’s placed in the water and is safe for fish and anubias.
 After some time the plant will grow new roots and will hold on tight to the object.

 Make sure not to cover the rhizome when placing your anubias as the plant will die if the rhizome can’t get light.
 Some newbies make the mistake of planting anubias in the substrate and covering the rhizome completely.
 Doing this will cause the plant to die after some time.